martinville/solarsynkv3/DOCS.md

 ![](https://github.com/martinville/solarsynkv3/blob/main/addrepo.png?raw=true)

 Refresh the browser.
 Right at the bottom you should now see the "SolarSynk" add-on.
-Simply click it then click "Install"
+Click it to open the into page, then click the "Install" button.

 ![](https://github.com/martinville/solarsynkv3/blob/main/addonavail.png?raw=true)